 - Service Level Management - Incident management information regarding breaches of services.

 The objectives section defines the definition of the term incident and the objectives of incident management.

-Scope section defines the scope of incident management which includes any event which disrupts, or which could disrupt service.
+Scope section defines the scope of incident management process template which includes any event that disrupts, or which could disrupt service.
 It includes events that are communicated directly by users, either through the service desk or through an interface from event management to incident management tools.

 Incident management activities and the lifecycle of incident record can be briefly mentioned as:

 - Classification, prioritization, and initial support to Customers